intellivoid/ssm/README.md

 provided by `ssm` are similar to what `systemd` provides.

-### Lunch Condition
+### Launch Condition

 A lunch condition is applied to many sections of the file that you can optionally add, this includes the main `start` condition that represents the main execution point of your service configuration, there can be many other lunch conditions that can be executed for example before and after your `start` condition runs, or before and after restart and stop conditions.
 Allowing you to fully customize and handle the service execution flow.
-Below is a table of options that a Lunch Condition section can consist of but note that some options may only be applicable to `start` and other lunch conditions.
+Below is a table of options that a Launch Condition section can consist of but note that some options may only be applicable to `start` and other lunch conditions.
 Not all options are required.